thecheis/Boston-Icons/README.md

 ## Download and vote

-Boston package for final use is available on [OpenDesktop](https://www.opendesktop.org/p/1012402/) platform.
+Boston packages (classic and Cardboard) for final use are available on [OpenDesktop](https://www.opendesktop.org/p/1012402/) platform.

 [PGP signature check files.](https://github.com/heychrisd/Boston-Icons/tree/master/PGP-Signatures)

 ## Support it

-**Do you like my work and do you want to support it?
-[Become a patron or make a donation](https://github.com/heychrisd/Boston-Icons/wiki/Patrons).**
+Do you like my work and do you want to support it?
+Share it on social media or [make a donation](https://github.com/heychrisd/Boston-Icons/wiki/Patrons).
+That helps me a lot and [show me love!](https://www.youtube.com/watch?v=Ps2Jc28tQrw)

 <p align="center">
   <a href="https://www.paypal.me/ChrisDiaz" target="_blank"><img src="https://i.ibb.co/dpvHPb4/Support-Pay-Pal.png" title="Support with PayPal"></a>